rglanz/EventValidation/readme.md

         Drag the dashed line at time-lag 0 to adjust the event time.
 This overwrites the selected 'Event Times.csv' file.

-6. Use the discard, undo, and save buttons to update the discard log file.
+6. Use the discard button to update the discard log file.

         Upon loading an Event Times file, a new file called [video_file_name]_discard_log.csv is created (or loaded, if it exists already).
 Each event is stored as a 1 (accepted event) or 0 (discarded event).
+This saves automatically.

 ## Hotkeys
 Open video file (1)